How to Stop Your Spouse From Bringing Up the Past

 Managing your emotional reactivity in an argument is key to resolving it productively and with minimal emotional scars.

 However, it takes effort and practice to control your arousal state and what you say at that moment.
 If you recognize this is the main reason, don’t despair.
-There are things you can do to stop bringing up the past, of which we will write shortly.
+There are things you can do to stop bringing up the past, of which we will write about shortly.

 6. Finding absolution by comparing mistakes